Kar0nX/ADtools/README.md

 You will be prompted to:

+- Install only dependencies (helpful for first-time setup)
 - Install all tools
-- Or choose tools manually from a numbered list
+- Choose tools manually from a numbered list

 All tools will be cloned into:
 ```